AbuseIO/SCART-docs/docs/details/custom_webforms.md

 ![img_3.png](../images/img_3.png)

-You can select the LEA contact, (optional) the template and can give extra LEA info.
+You can select the LEA contact, (optional) the template and can provide extra LEA info.

 ## Email template format

-You can use within the template body references to the specific webform fields.
+Within the template body you can use references to the specific webform fields.
-Standard the next fields are available:
+By default the following fields are available:

 - Input.url
 - Input.note
 - Input.referer

-The other fields (extra attributes) can be used by there custom name.
+The other fields (extra attributes) can be used by their custom name.

 An example body text is: